Azure Managed Disks Overview

 Azure Disks are designed for 99.999% availability.
 Rest easier knowing that you have three replicas of your data that enables high durability.
 If one or even two replicas experience issues, the remaining replicas help ensure persistence of your data and high tolerance against failures.
 This architecture has helped Azure consistently deliver enterprise-grade durability for IaaS disks, with an industry-leading ZERO% Annualized Failure Rate.

 Granular access control

 You can use Azure Role-Based Access Control (RBAC) to assign specific permissions for a managed disk to one or more users.
 Managed Disks exposes a variety of operations, including read, write (create/update), delete, and retrieving a shared access signature (SAS) URI for the disk.
 You can grant access to only the operations a person needs to perform his job.
 For example, if you don't want a person to copy a managed disk to a storage account, you can choose not to grant access to the export action for that managed disk.
 Similarly, if you don't want a person to use an SAS URI to copy a managed disk, you can choose not to grant that permission to the managed disk.

 Azure Backup service support

 Use Azure Backup service with Managed Disks to create a backup job with time-based backups, easy VM restoration and backup retention policies.
 Managed Disks only support Locally Redundant Storage (LRS) as the replication option; this means it keeps three copies of the data within a single region.
 For regional disaster recovery, you must backup your VM disks in a different region using Azure Backup service and a GRS storage account as backup vault.
+Currently Azure Backup supports data disk sizes up to 1TB for backup.
 Read more about this at Using Azure Backup service for VMs with Managed Disks.